All Episodes

 That's what the sequester is.

-Well, I know, but once you tell what is it?
+Well, I know, but once you tell, what is it?

 How does it wreck the economy?

-How did it wreck it?
+How does it wreck it?

-That's what they're that's what their goal is.
+That's what their goal is.

 Leonard.

-Is this really Joe Biden?
+Leonard, is this really Joe Biden?

 You're really Joe Biden, aren't you?